 High Productivity Freight Vehicle Monitoring Schemes

-There are two High Productivity Freight Vehicle (HPFV) Monitoring schemes as follows:
+There are three HPFV Monitoring schemes as follows:

-To participate in one or both schemes, transport operators must conform with the requirements specified within a Class 2 permit issued by the National Heavy Vehicle Regulator (NHVR).
+To participate in any HPFV scheme, transport operators must conform with the requirements specified within a Class 2 permit issued by the National Heavy Vehicle Regulator (NHVR).
 Enrolment in the TMA or IAP application, or both, is one of these requirements.